cloud-native-toolkit/software-everywhere/README.md

 can be used to provision an environment in an IBM Cloud or OpenShift environment.

-The modules have been organized into three major categories:
+The modules have been organized into two major categories:
-- **cloud_managed** - modules to provision and manage resources in the IBM Cloud environment (clusters, services, etc)
+- **ibm** - modules to provision and manage resources in the IBM Cloud environment (clusters, services, etc)
-- **generic** - modules that are not specific to any one environment, typically working with kubernetes resources
+- **k8s** - modules that are not specific to any one environment, typically working with kubernetes resources
-- **self_managed** - modules that provision/work with self_managed environments (CRC, other non-IBM Cloud managed clusters, in-cluster software, etc)

 ## Module catalog